Skparab1/snake/README.md

 - Error notif when unable to play audio, and ways to fix it

 ## Contributers
-- Developers: Shubham Parab and Anindit Pati
+- Developers: Shubham Parab, Anindit Pati, Agastya Pawate
 - Designers: Anindit Pati and Shubham Parab
 - Music: Advaita Guruprasad